Welcome to your 2020 Alumni Yearbook

 We intend to continue developing online events that will be useful, productive and, above all, enable our network to keep in touch until the time when we can once again meet safely face to face.

 The theme for the 2020 Alumni Yearbook is Diversity in action.
-Diversity and inclusion (D&I) has long been one of A&O’s strategic priorities: Wim Dejonghe and Gareth Price speak more about this in their interview.
+Diversity, equity and inclusion has long been one of A&O’s strategic priorities: Wim Dejonghe and Gareth Price speak more about this in their interview.

 In the summer A&O signed the Race Fairness Commitment, and you may have seen in the press that A&O is a founding signatory to the Charter for Black Talent in Finance and the Professions.